-Participants examine the research on parent involvement at the early childhood level.
+Participants examine the research on parent involvement at the early childhood, elementary, and secondary levels.
 Individuals explore various public and private initiatives in parenting and parent involvement programs designed to enhance student achievement.
 Participants develop programs for urban settings and diverse populations.
 (3 credits)

-ED.810.673 Supervised Internship in the Early Childhood Setting
+ED.810.673 Supervised Internship and Seminar in Early Childhood Settings

 Students spend a minimum of a semester in appropriate early childhood settings under the guidance and direct supervision of a certified teacher and a university supervisor.
 A support seminar meets to enable students to discuss and reflect upon their experiences.
 Participants reflect, continue to develop their portfolios and prepare for portfolio presentations.
-(6 credits; may be scheduled over two semesters)
+(3 or 6 credits, depending on the program option)

-Notes: Open only to students admitted to Teacher Preparation programs.
-FlexMAT students will be required to attend a Friday seminar once a month.
+Notes: FlexMAT students will be required to attend a Friday seminar once a month.